 Raku Sweets.
 Sister of Raku.
 A sparkling, tiny restaurant that offers a gourmet “meal” of desserts.
 Looking to impress a client, vendor or boss with a sweet tooth?
 This is your place.
 Only seats 20 and doesn’t take reservations.
 Hold out for one of the dozen seats around the counter.
 Closed on Wednesdays.
 Open until midnight (9pm on Sundays).
 DFV: 2.3 miles.

 Yui Edomae Sushi.
 Possibly one of the best sushi experiences you can have outside of Japan (and worth every one of the many, many pennies you’ll pay for it).
 Impeccable fish, impeccable service, extraordinary experience.
-Open for diner only, Monday through Saturday, from 6pm to 10:30 pm (last seating).
+Open for dinner only, Monday through Saturday, from 6pm to 10:30 pm (last seating).
 Reservations recommended.
 DFV: 1.9 miles.

 For more on these places and some further suggestions, read Las Vegas, Off The Eaten Path by NY Times critic Peter Wells, or check out the Eating Las Vegas Top 50 by longtime local critic John Curtas.